Children's Hospital is part of the UPMC family.

 Another great way for your child to gain confidence and develop new friendships is to attend Camp Chihopi, sponsored by Starzl Transplant Institute.
 Camp Chihopi is a great opportunity for your child to ease into childhood activities ranging from arts and crafts to horseback riding and volleyball in a comfortable and welcoming environment.

-Children's Hospital of Pittsburgh of UPMC understands that successful recovery and care for post-intestine transplant surgery extends well beyond the hospital stay.
+UPMC Children’s Hospital of Pittsburgh understands that successful recovery and care for post-intestine transplant surgery extends well beyond the hospital stay.
 Below we've compiled information to help parents and caregivers understand the medical and emotional needs of your child or teen once they leave the hospital.

 Children's Hospital's main campus is located in the Lawrenceville neighborhood.
 Our main hospital address is: